|

 Gerald Broom GRA

 Gerald has firm views on art and railways.
-Born in the Heart
+Born in the Heart of

-in a unique period of history that, through its social and commercial need was,
+a unique period of history that, through its social and commercial need was, in

-in concept, altuistic.
+concept, altuistic.
 The steam engine; fire, water and air was such a

 demonstration of elemental control, enabling it to blend with nature and